jeff1hwang/IMDB_scraper/README.md

 # Blog Post 3 - Web Scraping IMDB for Film Recommendation

-This is a web scraping project for PIC16B at UCLA.
+This is a web scraping project at UCLA.
 In this project, I wrote a web scraper using Scrapy to collect a list of movies on IMDB to show that which movies share at least one actor with our favorite movie.

 In this blog post, I will be using the following movie for our web scraper: "Shang-Chi and the Legend of the Ten Rings".
 Here's the link to the IMDB website: https://www.imdb.com/title/tt9376612/